Introduction to geopandas & cartopy#

 Multiple GeoDataFrames can be combined via spatial joins.

-Observations from two datasets are combined with the .sjoin() function based on their spatial relationship to one another (e.g. whether they are intersecting or overlapping).
+Observations from two datasets are combined with the .sjoin() function based on their spatial relationship to one another (e.g. whether they are intersecting, overlapping or contained within one another).
 You can read more about the specific options here.

 To perform a spatial join, you need to provide the following information:

-• The two GeoDataFrames you want to join (e.g., left_df and right_df).
+• The two geopandas.GeoDataFrame objects you want to join (e.g., left_df and right_df).

 • The type of spatial relationship to test (e.g., intersects, contains, within).
-This is specified using the op parameter.
+This is specified using the predicate parameter.

-The .sjoin() function will then iterate through the geometries in both GeoDataFrames, evaluate the specified spatial relationship, and join the matching records.
+The .sjoin() function will then go through the geometries in both GeoDataFrames, evaluate the specified spatial relationship, and join the matching records (behind the scenes, it uses spatial indexing to speed up the process).

-Let’s first reproject the gdf object to the same CRS as nuts1:
+Let’s do an example, starting with first reprojecting the gdf object of power plant to the same CRS as nuts1 polygons and reducing it to coal plants:

 Then, let’s have a look at both datasets at once.
-We want to find out which points (representing power plants) lie within which shape (representing NUTS regions).
+We want to find out which points (i.e. the power plants) lie within which shape (i.e. the NUTS1 regions).

 fig = plt.figure(figsize=(7, 7))